 Jolene Martinez, LCSW is a social worker living and working in Las Cruces, NM.
 She received both her graduate and undergraduate degrees from NMSU School of Social Work, and teaches as an adjunct faculty there from time to time.
 She is a licensed clinical social worker and board approved supervisor with experience in child welfare, school social work, administration, supervision, and community impact initiatives.
 Jolene currently serves as the Chief Operation Officer for Families & Youth, Inc. - a broad spectrum community health and mental health organization.
 Her professional interests include social work leadership, organizational development, collective impact strategies, child welfare systems, and supervision.
 She looks forward to representing the professionals from Southern New Mexico.

 Rilke (pronounced Ril-kuh) was born and raised in Albuquerque, NM.
 He has traveled all over the world and prefers to eat his way through foreign cities.
 He graduated cum laude from UNM with a Bachelor of University Studies, focusing on Spanish, Sociology, and Communications in 2012.
 After five years in Seattle, he returned to New Mexico to support his wife as she entered medical school at UNM.
-Seeing how much fun she was having with a crushing load of homework encouraged him to apply for NMHU’s MSW program, where he is currently attending as a first year student.
+Seeing how much fun she was having with a crushing load of homework encouraged him to apply for NMHU’s MSW program, where he is currently attending as a second year student.
 He hopes to put his Spanish skills to use helping the underserved communities of Albuquerque, with an eye towards childhood development and food security.